Arthur Caplan: Academic work

 Caplan is the author and editor of more than 35 books and more than 860 papers in peer-reviewed journals of medicine, science, philosophy, bioethics, and health policy.

-He is a regular contributor to WebMD's Medscape and a regular commentator on CNN, WOR Radio, WGBH (FM)'s "Boston Public Radio" and WMNF Tampa's "Everyday Ethics" podcast.
-He is a frequent guest and commentator on various other media outlets, discussing public health issues like obesity, Ebola virus disease, Zika virus, vaccination, and COVID-19.
+Caplan has contributed to WebMD's Medscape and been a commentator on CNN, WOR Radio, and WGBH (FM)'s "Boston Public Radio."
+He has been a guest and commentator discussing public health issues like obesity, Ebola virus disease, Zika virus, vaccination, and COVID-19.

-He has been co-director of the Joint Council of Europe/United Nations Study on Trafficking in Organs and Body Parts.
-He was the co-director of a United Nations/Council of Europe Study on organ trafficking.
-He has called for a new international convention on criminal organ trafficking.
+Caplan has been co-director of the Joint Council of Europe/United Nations Study on Trafficking in Organs and Body Parts.
+He was the co-director of a United Nations/Council of Europe Study on organ trafficking and has called for a new international convention on criminal organ trafficking.
 He has spoken out on international issues such as organ harvesting from Falun Gong practitioners in China.
-He instituted a boycott by leading medical journals of papers about transplantation coming from China.

-Internationally, he was the chair of the Advisory Committee to the United Nations on Human Cloning, and served on the special advisory committee to the International Olympic Committee on genetics and gene therapy.
+Caplan was the chair of the Advisory Committee to the United Nations on Human Cloning, and served on the special advisory committee to the International Olympic Committee on genetics and gene therapy.

-Caplan has served on a number of national committees, including as chair of the National Cancer Institute Biobanking Ethics Working Group and chair of the Advisory Committee to the Department of Health and Human Services on Blood Safety and Availability.
+Caplan has served as chair of the National Cancer Institute Biobanking Ethics Working Group and chair of the Advisory Committee to the Department of Health and Human Services on Blood Safety and Availability.
 He was a member of the Presidential Advisory Committee on Gulf War Illnesses and the special advisory panel to the National Institute of Mental Health on human experimentation on vulnerable subjects.
 He is an adviser to DARPA on synthetic biology and has addressed the Presidential Commission for the Study of Bioethical Issues.
 He has also served on the ethics committee of the American Society of Gene Therapy.

-Caplan has consulted with many corporations, not-for-profit organizations, and consumer organizations.
-He is on the board of trustees of the Institute for Ethics and Emerging Technologies.
+Caplan is on the board of trustees of the Institute for Ethics and Emerging Technologies.

 He also sat on the board of the National Center for Policy Research on Women & Families, the Franklin Institute, the Iron Disorders Foundation, and the National Disease Research Interchange.